dart-lang/site-www/src/codelabs/async-await/index.md

 * Writing to a database.
 * Reading data from a file.

-To implement these features, you need to learn about the `Future` class as well as the `async` and `await` keywords.
-In Dart you cannot use synchronous code to handle asynchronous operations.

-Consider the following example that fails to print the desired user order to the
+To perform these processes in Dart, you need to learn about the `Future` class as well as the `async` and `await` keywords.
+Consider the following example that fails to print the desired user order to the console:
-console:

-### Example - failing to handle asynchronous function
+### Example - failing to handle an asynchronous function

 [//]: https://gist.github.com/d7abfdea1ae5596e96c7c0203d975dba
 <iframe